maxi-amodei/Portfolio-Class/README.md

 In this mini project we are going to use https://twelvedata.com/ free API to retrieve Stock prices.
 There is a API-service module to handle the connection.

 ## Stock class:
-We initilize a Stocke with its corresponding ticker (symbol for identifying stocks) If not sure about tickers availbale, you look them in google and the check if available with API-service module:
+We initilize a Stock with its corresponding ticker (symbol for identifying stocks) If not sure about tickers availbale, you look them in google and the check if available with API-service module:
 Example:
 APIRequest.is_ticker_available?("AMZN")